bmb179/spotify-project/README.md

 - Execute the spotify_prem.sql and spotify_free.sql files first before the spotify_composite.sql file.
 - Replace the /directory/ placeholder in the COPY statements with the destination directory of this repo.

-Companion analysis with visualizations to come in corresponding Substack article https://dataalchemy.substack.com/
+Companion analysis with visualizations to come in corresponding Substack article: https://dataalchemy.substack.com/